peterballa/arukereso/README.md

 2. Set .env

-Copy or rename the .env.example to .env and fill the database part with the above
+Copy or rename the .env.example to .env and fill the database part with your database environment like e.g.:

 ```
 DB_CONNECTION=mysql